Kin-kay/TWGuide.github.io/index.md

 <details>
   <summary>Click To Expand.</summary>

   Settings for when you are a master.

-### Allow Pet To Follow You
+  <h3>Allow Pet To Follow You</h3>
   Sends world change to pet to allow them to follow.

-### Auto Accept Master Requests
+  <h3>Auto Accept Master Requests</h3>
   Does as it says.
 Auto Accepts Master Requests from *anyone* that is not blocked through T.W.

-### Master Lead Attach Point
+  <h3>Master Lead Attach Point</h3>
   Sets where the lead will attach to your body when you are a master.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#master-lead-attach-point-1)

 </details>